cloudmesh-community/fa19-516-155/project/report.md

      Arguments:
-       aws:source_obj  Combination of cloud name and the source object name source_obj      Source object.
+       awss3:source_obj  Combination of cloud name and the source object name source_obj        Source object.
 Can be file or a directory. azure:target_obj  Combination of cloud name and the target object name target_obj        Target object.
 Can be file or a directory. transfer_id       A unique id/name assigned by cloudmesh to each transfer instance.

      Options: